zama-ai/tfhe-rs/tfhe/src/high_level_api/design.md

-The `ShortIntegerParameter` is meant to be implemented on "parameter struct" that map to specific `shortint::Parameters`, like FheUint2Parameters and FheUint2Parameters does, and so we require the `Into<shortint::Parameters>` convertion to be able to internally interact with the shortint API.
+The `ShortIntegerParameter` is meant to be implemented on "parameter struct" that map to specific `shortint::Parameters`, like FheUint2Parameters and FheUint2Parameters does, and so we require the `Into<shortint::Parameters>` conversion to be able to internally interact with the shortint API.

-The same wrapping proccess is done for ClientKey, ServerKey, PublicKey, etc.
+The same wrapping process is done for ClientKey, ServerKey, PublicKey, etc.